How long does it take to charge an electric car?

 How fast is home EV charging?

-Home wallboxes usually deliver 7kW to be more efficient than using a charging cable, but there are slower wallbox models available for a suitably lower cost.
-However, home charging is intended for long chargers rather than the fast top-ups of public charge points so you may not require top speed anyway.
-As a result, you can expect it to take several hours to reach full batteries compared to a public rapid charger.
+Home wall boxes are usually more efficient than using a charging cable, delivering 7kW.
+There are lower cost and slower wall box models available.
+Since home charging is intended for long chargers rather than the fast top-ups of public charge points, you may not require top speed anyway.
+Expect it to take several hours to reach full battery charge compared to a public rapid charger.

 Are electric car charging points free to use?